emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `disabled`

-  When an Erlang process spends long time to perform garbage collection, a warning level <code>long_gc</code> log is emitted, and an MQTT message is published to the system topic <code>$SYS/sysmon/long_gc</code>.
+  When an Erlang process spends long time to perform garbage collection, a warning level `long_gc` log is emitted, and an MQTT message is published to the system topic `$SYS/sysmon/long_gc`.

 **sysmon.vm.long_schedule**